 In 2009, the City of Omaha implemented their Industrial Stormwater (ISW) Permitting Program, as part of their overall Industrial Program Element.
-In 2017, after coordinating with the Nebraska Department of Environmental Quality (NDEQ), the City of Omaha will no longer be implementing their ISW Permitting Program and has updated their Industrial Program Element to focus on Omaha industries’ compliance with the NDEQ’s ISW Permit, simplifying the permitting process.
+In 2017, after coordinating with the Nebraska Department of Environmental & Energy (NDEE), the City of Omaha will no longer be implementing their ISW Permitting Program and has updated their Industrial Program Element to focus on Omaha industries’ compliance with the NDEE’s ISW Permit, simplifying the permitting process.

 Frequently Asked Questions

 The nature of activities on industrial and commercial facilities often involves bulk storage of chemicals, fuels, large volume equipment storage, and regular loading and unloading of materials.
 Due to these activities, there is an increased potential for stormwater to be exposed to pollutants.
 In addition, industrial and commercial facilities often have a high percentage of impervious surfaces at their site which leads to increased runoff that has a greater chance of picking up pollutants.

 Federal regulations require stormwater discharges associated with specific sectors of industrial activity to be covered under the National Pollution Discharge Elimination System (NPDES) permits (unless otherwise excluded).